ORQ: Complex Analytics on Private Data with Strong Security Guarantees: A composite join-aggregation operator

 \subsection{Generalizing to different join types}

-\textsc{Join-Agg} computes inner joins with equality predicates; however, its control flow can support different join types with only minor changes to the way we invalidate~rows.
+\textsc{JoinAgg} computes inner joins with equality predicates; however, its control flow can support different join types with only minor changes to the way we invalidate~rows.
 All operators of this section require unique keys on the left input (one-to-many) like the basic operator.
 We describe how to handle duplicates in both inputs in \S\ref{sec:duplicates}.
 For all join types we discuss, we provide correctness proofs in Appendix \ref{apdx:join}.

-\paragraph{Semi-join.} A semi-join $L \ltimes_K R$ returns all rows in $L$ that matched with any row from $R$ on $K$. \ours implements the semi-join by simply running \textsc{Join-Agg} with the two input tables swapped.
+\paragraph{Semi-join.} A semi-join $L \ltimes_K R$ returns all rows in $L$ that matched with any row from $R$ on $K$. \ours implements the semi-join by simply running \textsc{JoinAgg} with the two input tables swapped.
 After sorting $O$, rows from $R$ will now precede rows from $L$ in all groups that contain rows from both tables.
 The operator will therefore invalidate (and later trim) all rows from $R$ and will only invalidate those rows from $L$ that do not match with any row from $R$ (i.e., they appear at the beginning of a group).
 In all other cases, the validity of rows from $L$ remains as is (equal to $O.V_{LR}$), matching the semantics of semi-join without any changes in Protocol~\ref{alg:inner-join}.

 \paragraph{Outer joins.} A left-outer join ($L\leftouterjoin_K R$) returns all pairs of rows from the two inputs that have the same key $K$ plus all remaining rows from $L$ that did not match with any row from $R$.
-To support a left-outer join, we only need to replace line~\ref{line:valid} in \textsc{Join-Agg} with the following line:
+To support a left-outer join, we only need to replace line~\ref{line:valid} in \textsc{JoinAgg} with:

 This will invalidate the first row of each group only if it comes from $R$.
 If the row comes from $L$, its $O.V$ is set equal to $O.V_{LR}$.
 This ensures that valid rows from $L$ do not get invalidated, even if they have no matches in $R$, but unmatched rows from $R$ will be invalidated as in the basic operator.